Pareto optimal multi-robot motion planning

 Step 4: we integrate Step 3 with Step 1 and show that $v^p_{\bar n_p}$ can closely follow $v^p_\infty$ and thus converge to $v^*$.
 In particular, the approximation errors induced by grid refinement are shown to be suppressed by sufficient value iterations and thereby the distance between $v^p_{\bar n_p}$ and $v^p_\infty$ is decreasing to zero.

 This section is organized as follows.
-Subsection~\ref{sect:convergenceFixedPoints} corresponds to Step 1 and introduces the convergence of fixed points; i.e., Thereom~\ref{thm:kru1}.
+Subsection~\ref{sect:convergenceFixedPoints} corresponds to Step 1 and introduces the convergence of fixed points; i.e., Theorem~\ref{thm:kru1}.
 Subsection~\ref{sect:auxiliaryBellman} corresponds to Step 2 and confirms the equivalence of $\mathbb G$ and $\hat{\mathbb G}$ in terms of updating value functions.
 Subsection~\ref{sect:propertiesHausdorff} corresponds to Step 3 and proves the contraction property of $\mathbb G$.
-Step~4 is summarized in Section~\ref{sect:multiRobotMainProof}, which shows the proof of Theorem~\ref{thm:multiRobotConvergence}. }
+Step~4 is summarized in Section~\ref{sect:multiRobotMainProof}, which shows the proof of Theorem~\ref{thm:multiRobotConvergence}.
+We only keep theorem statements in this section and postpone all the proofs to Section~\ref{sect:proofs}.

-\begin{subsection}{Convergence of fixed points} The following theorem characterizes the covnergence of fixed points $v^p_\infty$ to the optimal arrival time function $v^*$.
+\begin{subsection}{Convergence of fixed points} The following theorem characterizes the convergence of fixed points $v^p_\infty$ to the optimal arrival time function $v^*$.

 \begin{theorem} Suppose Assumption \ref{asmp:1} holds and let $\epsilon_p>2h_p$, $h_p\to0$, $\frac{h_p}{\epsilon_p}\to0$.
 Construct the sequence $\{v^{p}_n:\textbf{X}^p\rightrightarrows[0, 1]^N\}$ as follows: